ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 $$N_\mu=\{m\in M\mid \mu(m)=0\}$$
 is the [[σ-ideal]] of measurable sets with $\mu$-measure 0, also known as __$\mu$-negligible sets__.

-### Defect: too much data required
+### Too much data required

-A minor defect of the above construction is that requiring a measurable space to be equipped with a specific choice of a measure forces us to make noncanonical choices that may be unnecessary.
+Requiring a measurable space to be equipped with a specific choice of a measure forces us to make noncanonical choices that may be unnecessary.

 Many constructions and theorems in [[measure theory]] do not require a specific choice of a measure but merely require us to know which measurable sets have measure 0.
 Examples include the [[Riesz representation theorem]], the [[Radon–Nikodym theorem]], or (less obviously) the construction of [[L^p-spaces]].
 For the latter, observe that $L^1(X,M,\mu)$ is canonically isomorphic to the vector space of finite measures on $(X,M,N_\mu)$ via the [[Radon–Nikodym theorem]]; by taking $1/p$-th powers, we can give a similar definition for general [[L^p-spaces]].